NSombekke/Logic-LLM/blogpost.md

 **Table 1**: A summary of the symbolic formulations and symbolic solvers we use for cateogies of logical reasoning in our study.

-The performance of three GPT models serving as underlying models for the Problem Formulator of Logic-LM (ChatGPT, GPT-3.5, and GPT-4) is evaluated against two baselines: 1) Standard LLMs, which leverage in-context learning to directly answer the question; and 2) Chain-of-Thought (CoT) (Wei et al., 2022b), which adopts a step-by-step problem-solving approach.
-The performance is evaluated across five logical reasoning datasets. *PrOntoQA* (Saparov and He, 2023) offers synthetic challenges for deductive reasoning, with the hardest 5-hop subset tested. *ProofWriter* (Tafjord et al., 2021) presents problems in a more natural language form under the open-world assumption, focusing on different levels of reasoning depth, with the depth-5 subset chosen for evaluation. *FOLIO* (Han et al., 2022), a challenging expert-written dataset, demands complex first-order logic reasoning. *LogicalDeduction* (Srivastava et al.,2022) from BigBench and *AR-LSAT* (Zhong et al., 2022) present real-world scenarios and analytical logic reasoning questions, respectively.
+The performance of three GPT models serving as underlying models for the Problem Formulator of Logic-LM (ChatGPT, GPT-3.5, and GPT-4) is evaluated against two baselines: 1) Standard LLMs, which leverage in-context learning to directly answer the question; and 2) Chain-of-Thought (CoT) [14], which adopts a step-by-step problem-solving approach.
+The performance is evaluated across five logical reasoning datasets. *PrOntoQA* [26] offers synthetic challenges for deductive reasoning, with the hardest 5-hop subset tested. *ProofWriter* [27] presents problems in a more natural language form under the open-world assumption, focusing on different levels of reasoning depth, with the depth-5 subset chosen for evaluation. *FOLIO* [28], a challenging expert-written dataset, demands complex first-order logic reasoning. *LogicalDeduction* [29] from BigBench and *AR-LSAT* [30] present real-world scenarios and analytical logic reasoning questions, respectively.
 Additionally, the effect of the refiner is researched by investigating the accuracy and the executable rates on the FOLIO dataset across different rounds of self refinement.

 <!--The performance of three GPT models serving as underlying models for the Problem Formulator of Logic-LM (ChatGPT, GPT-3.5, and GPT-4) is evaluated against two baselines: 1) Standard LLMs, which use in-context learning to answer questions directly; and 2) Chain-of-Thought (CoT), adopting a step-by-step problem-solving approach.
 The evaluation spans five logical reasoning datasets: PrOntoQA, ProofWriter, FOLIO, LogicalDeduction, and AR-LSAT, each offering distinct challenges.
 PrOntoQA provides synthetic challenges for deductive reasoning, while ProofWriter presents problems in a more natural language form.
 FOLIO demands complex first-order logic reasoning, while LogicalDeduction and AR-LSAT present real-world scenarios and analytical logic reasoning questions, respectively, adding diversity to the evaluation.-->

-Pan et al. (2023) present three main results.
+Pan et al. [1] present three main results.
 First, LOGIC-LM notably outperforms standard LLMs and Chain-of-Thought (CoT) across various datasets, showcasing the advantage of integrating LLMs with external symbolic solvers for logical reasoning.
 Second, GPT-4 exhibits superior performance compared to GPT-3.5, especially in standard prompting.
 Logic-LM further improves GPT-4 24.98% and 10.44% for standard prompting and CoT prompting, respectively.
 Third, while CoT generally enhances LLM performance, its benefits vary across datasets, with less substantial or negative effects seen in certain scenarios.
 Additionally, the effectiveness of problem formulation, the robustness of reasoning, and the impact of self-refinement, highlight both the successes and challenges encountered in these areas.

 <!--Pan et al. (2023) report three main results.
 First, LOGIC-LM notably outperforms standard LLMs and Chain-of-Thought (CoT) across various datasets, highlighting the advantage of integrating LLMs with external symbolic solvers for logical reasoning.
 Second, GPT-4 exhibits superior performance compared to GPT-3.5, especially in standard prompting.
 Logic-LM further improves GPT-4 by 24.98% and 10.44% for standard prompting and CoT prompting, respectively.
 Third, while CoT generally enhances LLM performance, its benefits vary across datasets, with less substantial or negative effects seen in certain scenarios.
 Additionally, the effectiveness of problem formulation, the robustness of reasoning, and the impact of self-refinement highlight both the successes and challenges encountered in these areas.-->